pagopa/pagopa-selfcare-ms-backoffice-backend/README.md

 - git
 - maven
-- jdk-11
+- jdk-17

 ### Run the project

 Start the springboot application with this command:

-`mvn spring-boot:run -Dspring-boot.run.profiles=local`
+`mvn spring-boot:run -Dspring.profiles.active=local`

 👀 You need to put in your local environment some variables